b3-exmo/b3-exmo.github.io/docs/Commentated Docs/What Do We Mean When We Say the Church Is True.md

 "As opposed to those silly guys playing church, we actually have clearly delineated steps.
 Don't ask what they are, please."

 We're better than Catholics with their definitive [canon](https://www.vatican.va/archive/cod-iuris-canonici/cic_index_en.html), [catechism](https://www.vatican.va/archive/ENG0015/_INDEX.HTM), [Rite of Christian Initiation for Adults](https://hcpsb.org/how-to-become-catholic/) and its [catechumenate](https://www.britannica.com/topic/catechumen) stage of progression, [ritualistic rosary prayers](https://www.vatican.va/special/rosary/documents/misteri_en.html) that all purports to say what they believe.
 We promise you will *receive ordinances*.
 And tell you to keep *the associated covenants*.
-Makes you feel morally obligated to do volunteer work for the LDS church and pay for the privilege of doing so, doesn't it?
+Makes you feel morally obligated to do volunteer work for the LDS church and [[Privilege#Tithing|pay for the privilege]] of doing so, doesn't it?

 &nbsp;